justinhartman/Webserver-Error-Pages/README.md

 ## Features

+* **Completely off-line functionality**.
+There is no dependence on an Internet connection for these pages to work.
+Everything is self-contained in the distribution (`/dist/`) folder.
+* A compressed distribution **file size which totals only `78 KB`** (from `111 KB`) and includes Images, CSS, HTML and JavaScript.
+Total package size is `2.1 MB` with all the _Font Awesome_ and _Web Fonts_ included.
-* Fully responsive templates, works across desktop, tablet and mobile phones.
+* Fully responsive templates, **works across desktop, tablet and mobile** phones.
-* Animated text, creating the illusion of an error output on a Terminal console.
+* Animated text, **creating the experience of a terminal console**, outputting the respective error code to screen.
-* There are 27 templates, 20 exclusively for Apache with an additional 7 for other web-servers.
+* There are **27 templates**, 20 exclusively for Apache with an additional 7 for other web-servers.
 Enjoy!
-* Each template, as well as all CSS files, have been minified to ensure the smallest file usage possible.
+* Each template, as well as all CSS files, have been minified to ensure the **smallest file size possible**.
-* Font Awesome icons used in error messages.
+* **Font Awesome icons** used in error messages.

 [Installation instructions](#installation) are found below the previews.
 This shouldn't take you more than **5 minutes** to implement these hand-crafted, custom-designed Apache error pages.